Healing From Trauma: How To Move Forward After Adverse Events

 Meditation and mindfulness are terms for focusing on the present and stopping to notice your senses.
 When you practice mindfulness, you can learn how to breathe deeply, focus on the sensations in your body, and ground yourself in the present.
 Visualization can involve creating pictures in your mind of objects, places, or people that relax you.
 When these skills are practiced, you can distract from painful memories and dissociation, a common symptom of having experienced trauma.

-An experienced counselor can help facilitate the healing process of neuroplasticity through a therapeutic modality like eye-movement-desensitization-reprocessing therapy (EMDR).
+An experienced counselor can help facilitate the healing process of neuroplasticity through a therapeutic modality like eye-movement-desensitization-reprocessing therapy (EMDR), which has been found to be effective for treating post-traumatic stress disorder.
 This modality uses bilateral brain stimulation to help individuals reprocess memories without feeling emotional impacts.
-As a brain develops until age 25, traumas under the age of 25 may have significant impacts.
+As a brain develops until age 25, traumatic events under the age of 25 may have significant impacts.
 If you have experienced complex, repeated traumas, a therapeutic modality like EMDR might benefit you.

 Getty